pnp/List-Formatting/column-samples/number-countup-countdown/README.md

-# Display count-up and count-down buttons
+# Display Count Up and Count Down Buttons

 ## Summary
 This sample demonstrates a button with a number increasing by one and a button with a number decreasing by one.
 Also, this sample uses the `setValue` of `customRowAction` to update the field.
 You need to set the `actionInput` to the internal name of the column to be updated.